zhengtao99/airsquire-Interview-project/Readme.md

 Create a web application to

   1. Upload & Download panorama images
-  2. List panorama images in a table with the essential image data
+  2. List panorama images in a table with the essential data about the image files
   3. Search panorama images by name
   4. Bookmark panorama images
-  5. List bookmarked panorama images
+  5. Can filter panorama images by the status of bookmark in the list
-  6. Draw a pie chart to show data analytics about the bookmarked/un-bookmarked images
+  6. Show data analytics by any type of charts about the bookmarked/un-bookmarked images
   7. Panorama viewer like this [example](https://threejs.org/examples/webgl_panorama_equirectangular.html)

 ## Process

 Please create your own fork and manage on your side.
+Need to show and introduce the project demo in the second round interview.

 ## Recommended but not limited tech stack